rancher/rancher.github.io/rancher/concepts/health-checks/index.md

 Rancher’s approach handles network partitions and is more efficient than client-based health checks.
 By using HAProxy to perform health checks, Rancher enables users to specify the same health check policy across applications and load balancers.

+### Configuration

+The following options can be set to configure the Health Checks:

+**Check type**: There are two types of checks - _TCP Connection Opens_ (only verifies that the port is open) and _HTTP Responds 2xx/3xx_ (performs an HTTP request and ensures a good response is received).

+**HTTP request**: If the check is of type _HTTP Responds 2xx/3xx_, you must specify a URL path to be queried.
+You can select the request method (`GET`, `POST`, etc) as well as the HTTP version (`HTTP/1.0`, `HTTP/1.1`).

+**Port**: The port to perform the check against.

+**Check interval**: The number of milliseconds between checks.

+**Timeout**: The number of milliseconds before a check without response times out.

+**Healthy threshold**: The number of successful check responses before a (currently marked unhealthy) container is considered healthy again.

+**Unhealthy threshold**: The number of failed check responses before a (currently marked healthy) container is considered unhealthy.

 ### Failure Scenarios

 Scenario | Response
 ----|----
 The container being monitored stops responding to health checks. | All active HAProxy instances monitoring the container would detect the failure and mark the container as "unhealthy".
-If the container is part of a service then rancher will restore the service to its pre-defined scale through its service HA functionality.
+If the container is part of a service then Rancher will restore the service to its pre-defined scale through its service HA functionality.
-A host running containers with health checks enabled, loses network connectivity or the agent on that host. | When network connectivity is lost to a host, the connection to the agent is lost from the rancher server.
+A host running containers with health checks enabled, loses network connectivity or the agent on that host. | When network connectivity is lost to a host, the connection to the agent is lost from the Rancher server.
 Since the agent is not accessible, the host is marked as "reconnecting".
-At this time all that's known is that rancher server can't connect to the host agent for that host.
-Health checking in rancher is done against the container itself and not the host; as a result the container would be uncontactable by all of its active HAProxy instances.
-If the container is part of a service then rancher will restore the service to its pre-defined scale through its service HA functionality.
+At this time all that's known is that Rancher server can't connect to the host agent for that host.
+Health checking in Rancher is done against the container itself and not the host; as a result the container would be uncontactable by all of its active HAProxy instances.
+If the container is part of a service then Rancher will restore the service to its pre-defined scale through its service HA functionality.
-A host running containers with health checks enabled, has a complete failure. | When a host suffers a complete failure such as a power outage, the connection to the agent is lost from the rancher server.
+A host running containers with health checks enabled, has a complete failure. | When a host suffers a complete failure such as a power outage, the connection to the agent is lost from the Rancher server.
 Since the agent is not accessible, the host is marked as "reconnecting".
-At this time all that's known is that rancher server can't connect to the host agent for that host.
-Health checking in rancher is done against the container itself and not the host; as a result the container would be uncontactable by all of its active HAProxy instances.
-If the container is part of a service then rancher will restore the service to its pre-defined scale through its service HA functionality.
+At this time all that's known is that Rancher server can't connect to the host agent for that host.
+Health checking in Rancher is done against the container itself and not the host; as a result the container would be uncontactable by all of its active HAProxy instances.
+If the container is part of a service then Rancher will restore the service to its pre-defined scale through its service HA functionality.
-A Host's agent fails but host remains online and the containers are running and are passing health checks. | In this instance, as above, the connection to the agent is lost from the rancher server.
+A Host's agent fails but host remains online and the containers are running and are passing health checks. | In this instance, as above, the connection to the agent is lost from the Rancher server.
 Since the agent is not accessible, the host is marked as "reconnecting".
-At this time all that's known is that rancher server can't connect to the host agent for that host.
-Health checking in rancher is done against the container itself and not the host; as a result the container would be uncontactable by all of its active HAProxy instances.
-If the container is part of a service then rancher will restore the service to its pre-defined scale through its service HA functionality.
+At this time all that's known is that Rancher server can't connect to the host agent for that host.
+Health checking in Rancher is done against the container itself and not the host; as a result the container would be uncontactable by all of its active HAProxy instances.
+If the container is part of a service then Rancher will restore the service to its pre-defined scale through its service HA functionality.

 <br>
 Depending on the result of health checks, a container is either in a green or red state.
 A service is in green (or "up") state if all containers implementing that service are in a green state and alternatively, in a red (or "down") state if all containers are subsequently in a red state.
 A service is in yellow (or "degraded") state if Rancher has detected that at least one of the containers is either in a red state or in the process of returning it to a green state.

 The time taken to detect a failure is controlled through the 'interval' value, this is defined when creating the health check through either compose or the UI.

+> **Note:** The failure recovery actions are only executed after the container has become _green_.
+I.e. if a service has a long start up time, the container won't be immediately restarted because the service takes longer than 2000ms to start.
+The Health Check first need to turn the container green before actions are taken.

 Read more about how to set up health checks using [rancher-compose]({{site.baseurl}}/rancher/rancher-compose/rancher-services/#health-check-for-services) or in the [UI]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-services/#health-checks).